 Retailers wishing to invest in Poland without incorporating a partnership or a company may do so through a branch office.
 A branch does not have legal personality separate from its parent company, therefore all of its activity is performed on behalf and on account of the parent company.
 The branch can start conducting business activity once it is registered in Poland.
-When establishing a branch, the foreign company is obliged to indicate a person who will be entitled to represent the branch office in Poland.
-This person may be a Polish citizen or a foreigner, but must reside in Poland.
+When establishing a branch, the foreign company is obliged to indicate a person who will be entitled to represent the branch office in Poland, and this person can be a Polish citizen or a foreigner.